IR Management

 How It Works

-When enabled, LinFIR applies different window lengths for different frequency bands:
+When enabled, LinFIR uses a wavelet transform to apply different window lengths for different frequencies:

 Benefits

-- Preserves bass response: Low frequencies need more time to settle
+- Preserves bass response: Low frequencies automatically get the time they need

-- Avoids bass roll-off: Short windows naturally attenuate bass
+- Avoids bass roll-off: Short windows don’t unnaturally cut off bass

 When to Use